Trifolium stoloniferum

 Trifolium stoloniferum, the running buffalo clover, is an endangered species of perennial clover native to the eastern and midwestern United States.
-From 1940 to 1983 it was believed to be extinct until two populations were discovered in West Virginia.
-Since then, more populations have been found in the US but it still remains one of the most imperiled plants in North America.

 Description

 This plant has erect, unbranched flowering stems, typically 10–50 cm tall.
 The apex of the stem is topped by a round flower head, subtended by two leaves.
 These apical leaves are typically larger than those found on stems without flowers.
 The flower heads are white, sometimes tinged with purple, and 2–2.5 cm diameter.

 Like other clovers, running buffalo clover has leaves divided into three leaflets.
 It sends out long creeping runners (stolons) from its base, which grow along the ground and take root.
 The stems and leaves are hairless.
 It flowers from mid-May to June and fruits in July.

-Habitat
+Distribution and habitat

 The original habitat of this plant is believed to be areas of rich soils in open areas among forests and prairies.
 Grazing bison probably maintained these open areas while migrating along established trails.
 Running buffalo clover has current populations in West Virginia, Ohio, Kentucky, Indiana, Pennsylvania and Missouri.
 There are also historical reports from Illinois, Kansas, and Arkansas.

 Remaining running buffalo clover populations are generally small and sporadically located.
 It is most often rediscovered in lightly shaded woodlands along streams, but some have also been found in lawns of old home sites and cemeteries.

+From 1940 to 1983 it was believed to be extinct until two populations were discovered in West Virginia.
+Since then, more populations have been found in the US but it still remains one of the most imperiled plants in North America.